FLAGSTAFF, Ariz. -- The news came during a hopeful time on the largest Native American reservation.

 She overcame her fear of needles to get the doses and keeps track of her well-being daily on an app.
 As trial participants, the family can get the vaccine if they initially received a placebo.

-The Pfizer trials among the Navajo and White Mountain Apache tribes enrolled 275 people, about 80% of them Native American.
-Hammitt said enough people participated to compare immune responses in Native patients to others.
+The Pfizer trials among the Navajo and White Mountain Apache tribes enrolled 275 people, about 80% of them Native American, Hammitt said.
+It wasn't as many as researchers had hoped for, but she said it's enough to compare immune and antibody responses in Native patients to others.

 Vaccine trials nationwide have been moving quickly, which doesn’t always align with tribal guidelines on considering research proposals.